 Department and Faculty

 The Department of Internal Medicine at Mayo Clinic's campus in Rochester, Minnesota, is the largest department of medicine in the world.
-Approximately 600 faculty members in 13 divisions are engaged in patient care and research in all areas of internal medicine, both generally and within the subspecialties.
+Approximately 600 faculty members are engaged in patient care and research in all areas of internal medicine, both generally and within the subspecialties.

 Because of our size, we are able to choose the faculty members who interact with residents based on not only their interest in education but also their abilities.
 All faculty members are provided the opportunity for dedicated training in how to teach residents.

 Mayo Clinic's clinical and research faculty members are committed to teaching and the growth of medical knowledge.
 The faculty is renowned for mastery of both the art and science of medicine with great attention to the patient's history and physical examination.

 Faculty members publish and lecture extensively and are well-regarded in their fields.
 Residents have direct access to these individuals throughout the Internal Medicine Preliminary Residency.